-No matter how many audits someone has gone through, knowing that someone will come and check your work always generates some tension and anxiety.
-Here are some recommendations to get rid of the fear and prepare for a successful ISO 9001:2015 audit.
+No matter how many audits someone has gone through, knowing that someone will be auditing your work always generates some tension and anxiety.
+Here are some recommendations from The Registrar Company, a North American Certification Body with over 20 years of auditing experience, to help your organization prepare for a successful ISO 9001:2015 audit.

-- Refresh the quality policy and make sure everyone understands it.
-There is no need for workers to memorize it, but they should have a clear understanding of what the organization has committed to in terms of quality.
+- Quality Policy – Review the quality policy, refresh it if needed, and make sure everyone understands it.
+There is no need for workers to memorize the policy, but they should have a clear understanding of what the organization has committed to in terms of quality.

-- Understand quality objectives.
-Workers should know what the organization’s quality objectives are and how they themselves contribute in achieving them.
+- Quality Objectives – Workers should know what the organization’s quality objectives are and how they themselves contribute to achieving them.
 Employees should know and be able to explain how their day to day activities can influence these objectives.

-- Make sure everyone knows where to find procedures, work instructions and forms relevant to perform and record correctly a specific activity or process.
+- Documented Information – Make sure everyone knows where to find current copies of procedures, work instructions, and forms that are relevant to their position.

-- Let everyone know the scope of the audit, what will auditors be checking in their areas and when they will be audited.
+- Audit Schedule – Let everyone know the scope of the audit, when they will be audited, and what the auditor may be checking in their areas.

-- Workers should have the confidence to answer what they know, and have the same confidence to say ‘’I don’t know” when they are not sure what they are going to answer.
+- Interviews – Workers should have the confidence to answer what they know, and have the same confidence to say ‘’I don’t know” when they are not sure how to respond during an audit.

-- Make sure document and record list has been updated.
+- Make sure document and record listings are up-to-date.

-- Verify that all records are being used and that they are being filled out correctly.
+- Verify that all records are being used correctly.

 Ensure all Processes are Being Performed Correctly

-- Make sure that all the procedures (whether they are documented or not) are being followed.
+- Make sure that all procedures (whether they are documented or not) are being followed.

-- Ensure that critical processes are being performed in the same way (correct way) by everyone.
+- Ensure that critical processes are being performed in the same way (the correct way) by everyone.

 - Review the findings from previous audits and make sure they have been addressed.

-- Corrective actions that have been executed and closed need to have a proper verification of its effectiveness.
+- Corrective actions that have been executed and closed should also have been verified for effectiveness.

 Organize the Workplace

-- It is very hard for quality control and assurance to happen in a messy, dirty and unorganized workplace, and auditors know that.
-So, take time to organize the workplace (offices, desks, warehouses, workshop floor, etc.).
+- It is difficult for quality control and assurance to take place in an untidy, dirty, or unorganized workplace.
+Take time to organize the workplace (offices, desks, warehouse, workshop floor, etc.).

-- Make sure records, forms, procedures and any relevant documents are at hand and easy to find.
+- Make sure records, forms, procedures, and any relevant documents are on-hand or easy to access.

 - Make a good first impression – treat auditors professionally and with respect.

 - Do not be predisposed.
-Auditors are not enemies, they will come to help the organization uncover their defects and weaknesses in order to take the necessary actions to improve.
+Auditors are not enemies, they are there to establish conformance and to help your organization uncover any weaknesses so that you can take the necessary actions to improve.